nbicocchi/learn-microservices/modules/communication/slides/0 - Fallacies of distributed computing.md

 # Fallacies of distributed computing

-### The Network is Reliable
+### #1 The Network is Reliable
 This fallacy assumes that network connections are always stable and that there will be no disruptions.
-In reality, networks can fail due to various reasons like hardware issues, configuration errors, or transient faults.
+In reality, **networks can fail due to various reasons** like hardware issues, configuration errors, or transient faults.

 ```java
 @RestController